Federal Tax Dependents

 Dependents Eligible for University Benefits

-You may enroll eligible individuals in certain University benefits plans as outlined in this SPD.
-Although individuals may be eligible to participate in a University plan as a “dependent” they may not meet the definition of a “qualified” dependent for federal income tax purposes (see Federal Tax Dependent (Qualified vs. Nonqualified) section).
+You may enroll eligible individuals in certain University benefits plans as outlined in this Faculty and Admin Pro Privileges and Benefits Summary.
+Although individuals may be eligible to participate in a University plan as a “dependent” they may not meet the definition of a “qualified” dependent for federal income tax purposes (see Federal Tax Dependent (Qualified vs. Nonqualified) section) below.

 If your dependent(s) meets the IRS test as a federal tax dependent he/she is considered a “qualified” dependent.
 If your dependent(s) does not meet the IRS test, he/she is considered a “nonqualified” dependent.

-There are tax consequences (imputed income) associated with providing coverage to individuals (domestic partners and children of domestic partners) not meeting the criteria of Section 152 of the Internal Revenue Code which defines a federal tax dependent.
+There are tax consequences (imputed income) associated with providing coverage to individuals (domestic partners, civil union partner and children of domestic partners) not meeting the criteria of Section 152 of the Internal Revenue Code which defines a federal tax dependent.

 Eligible Dependent Test

-Examples of non-qualified federal tax dependents may be domestic partners and child(ren) of domestic partners and those dependents not defined under the Patient Protection and Affordable Care Act (“PPACA”).
+Examples of non-qualified federal tax dependents may be domestic partner, civil union partner and child(ren) of domestic partners or civil union partner and those dependents not defined under the Patient Protection and Affordable Care Act (“PPACA”).
 You are strongly encouraged to consult a tax advisor to determine the status of your dependent(s), as this is a complex area of the law.
 When enrolling your eligible individuals you must first determine if they meet the eligibility criteria for CSU plans.

 Eligible individuals include only the following: